Tsiy-William Ndenge

-Tsiy-William Ndenge (born 13 June 1997), better known as Tsiy Ndenge, is a German professional footballer who plays primarily as a central-midfielder for Singapore Premier League club Lion City Sailors.
+Tsiy-William Ndenge (born 13 June 1997), better known as Tsiy Ndenge, is a German professional footballer who plays primarily as a central-midfielder for Singapore Premier League club Lion City Sailors (LCS).
 Primarily a central-midfielder, he is also capable of playing either as a defensive-midfielder or left-midfielder.

 Club career

 A youth product of Borussia Mönchengladbach, Ndenge represented their reserve squad in the Regionalliga West, in the German fourth tier, as well as Eredivisie side Roda JC on loan in the 2017–18 season.
 On 1 October 2017, he scored his first career goal in a 2–1 win over Sparta Rotterdam.